moka-guys/dnanexus_RPKM/README.md

-# dnanexus_RPKM v1.1
+# dnanexus_RPKM v1.0

 ## What does this app do?
 This app uses conifer to perform RPKM analysis.

 ## What are typical use cases for this app?
-CNV analysis of custom panels
+This app has been designed to be run in an automated fashion following the end of a sequencing run.

+Using the inputs described below BAM files for each panel code are downloaded.
+A minimum of three samples of the same panel must be present in the project.

 ## What data are required for this app to run?
-* An array of BAM and index (.bai) files
 * A BED file for the CNV regions
-  * This bedfile must have a header and 'chr' removed eg:
+  * This bedfile must have a header in the format:
       `chr start  stop    name`
+  *  Each entry must have  'chr' removed eg:
   `11    108093508    108093963    ATM_Ex01_PM`

+An app (RPKM_bedfile) has been created which can be used to convert the data.bed bed file produced by mokabed into the desired format (RPKM.bed)

+* A project in which to find bam files
+  * BAM files are found in /output/
+* A panel number
+  * The RPKM bed file will have a different panel number (for +/-50bp) therefore the panel number which corresponds to the +/-10bp Panel number is required to download the relevant bed files.

 ## What does this app output?